 This I feel is the one big elephant in the adventure travel room that no-one really discusses.
 Encouraging people to get on a plane and travel across the world is inherently bad for the environment.

-It´s like a kid hitting someone and saying sorry but continuing to hit them instead of promising not to do it again.
-Carbon offsetting is surely meant to be used to make up for the damage done, not to allow you to go on doing more damage in the same way.
+It´s like a kid hitting someone and saying sorry but carrying on hitting them.
+Carbon offsetting is surely designed to make up for the damage done, not to allow you to go on doing more damage in the same way.
 And besides carbon emissions are just one of the issues caused by planes, there are other processes that go on that contribute to global warming when a plane flies.